-- Ahead of his testimony Thursday, on Wednesday the Sen Intel Comm released seven pages of Comey’s testimony.
+- Ahead of his testimony Thursday, on Wednesday the Senate Intel Committee released seven pages of Comey’s testimony.

 - Highlights include: unusually frequent contacts with Trump, Trump requested a loyalty pledge, Comey documented all contact, Trump focused on Russian hooker report, and Trump asked him to let Flynn off.

-- Trump’s pick for FBI director, Wray, works for a law firm that counts among it’s clients Russian-state oil companies Rosneft and Gazprom
+- Trump’s pick for FBI director, Christopher Wray, works for a law firm that counts among its clients Russian-state oil companies Rosneft and Gazprom

 - Comey testified in an open session Thursday.
 Major networks covered the testimony as over 19 million watched.
 Many in DC caught “Comey fever” and played hooky to watch at restaurants and pubs.